AfriBCD

 Photography by Ian Farrell

-AfriBCD and the CoP are the result of a collaboration between a 2-year project funded by an Insight Development grant (430-2022-0430) from the Social Sciences and Humanities Research Council of Canada awarded to Isabelle Blanchette and Cathy Draper, focused on catalyzing cognitive research in Africa, and a UKRI ESRC Secondary Data Analysis Initiative Grant (ES/V016601/1) awarded to Bosiljka Milosavljevic and Sarah Lloyd-Fox, whose aims were to create a network of partners interested in neurodevelopmental research in Africa.
+AfriBCD and the CoP are the result of a collaboration between an Insight Development grant (430-2022-0430) from the Social Sciences and Humanities Research Council of Canada awarded to Isabelle Blanchette and Cathy Draper, focused on catalyzing cognitive research in Africa, a UKRI ESRC Secondary Data Analysis Initiative Grant (ES/V016601/1) awarded to Bosiljka Milosavljevic and Sarah Lloyd-Fox and a UKRI Future Leaders Fellowship to Sarah Lloyd-Fox (MR/S018425/1), whose aims were to create a network of partners interested in child development, health and education research in Africa.

 The idea for the insight development grant developed organically through conversations between Dr. Blanchette and Dr. Draper's teams, as well as with collaborators in the Democratic Republic of Congo.
 Namely, Jean Ikanga who has been pioneering the spread of African Neuropsychology, and Eric Kankunda who has introduced cognition in research and teaching at the Université de Goma, eastern DRC.
 The network expanded to Northern Africa, thanks to the early efforts of Abdelaziz El Bardouni.